JingyangYU63/ml-web-app/README.md

 ### ii.
 Send POST request through Postman (Recommended)

 First you need to signup with Postman (https://www.postman.com/), then create a new request.
 Select the POST request and paste the link (https://ml-web-app.herokuapp.com/predict) to the webpage.
-Then select "Body" tab below and enter the JSON request.
+Then select "Body" tab below and enter the request body in JSON format.
 Finally, you will get the result by hitting "Send" icon.
 <img width="1438" alt="image" src="https://user-images.githubusercontent.com/73151841/216753552-365c2d1b-89f7-4c3b-af5f-3a663e23e933.png">